 As an aside note that the condition (\ref{LAB}) in a slightly different form has appeared in \cite{dun-09, fkr, gs}, and was given there a certain geometric interpretation.\looseness=-1

-In complete analogy with the above we can also readily prove the counterpart of Proposition~\ref{Th1} for adjoint recursion operators. \begin{prop} Suppose that $A_i,B_i,L,M$ are as before, but with $A_i^0$ and $B_i^0$ being $m \times m$ matrices.
+In complete analogy with the above we can also readily prove the counterpart of Proposition~\ref{Th1} for adjoint recursion operators. \begin{prop} Suppose that for a system (\ref{sys}) there exist the operators $A_i,B_i,L,M$ of the form (\ref{ablm}) but with $A_i^0$ and $B_i^0$ being $m \times m$ rather than $N\times N$ matrices.
 Further assume that these operators are such that